zblanco/runic/README.md

 )
 ```

-This produces a workflow graph like the following:
+This produces a workflow graph like the following where R is the entrypoint or "root" of the tree:

 ```mermaid
   graph TD;